sameershaikh23/sameershaikh23/README.md

 ### Hi there 👋

 # 💫 About Me:
 👋 Hello there!
-I'm Sameer Shaikh, a passionate beginner web developer eager to learn and grow in the world of web development.<br><br>🌱 Currently, I'm diving into the exciting world of front-end technologies like HTML, CSS, and JavaScript, while also exploring the fundamentals of version control with Git and GitHub.<br><br>💻 I'm working on honing my skills by building small projects and contributing to open-source repositories.
+I'm Sameer Shaikh, a passionate beginner web developer eager to learn and grow in the world of web development.<br><br>🌱 Currently, I'm diving into the exciting world of front-end technologies like HTML, CSS, and JavaScript, Reactjs, while also exploring the fundamentals of version control with Git and GitHub.<br><br>💻 I'm working on honing my skills by building small projects and contributing to open-source repositories.
 I believe in the power of collaboration and learning from others in the developer community.<br><br>🚀 My goal is to become proficient in full-stack development, and I'm excited to embark on this journey with enthusiasm and determination.<br><br>📫 Feel free to connect with me here on GitHub or reach out via email [Your Email] - I'm always up for a chat about coding, tech, or anything else!

 ## 🌐 Socials: